Mixed Berry Icebox Cake

 When Ready to Serve…

-Remove the icebox cake from the freezer, and remove the plastic wrap.
-Allow it to thaw on your counter for 10 to 20 minutes.
-Cut into square pieces and serve.
+Remove the icebox cake from your fridge or the freezer.
+Remove the plastic wrap.
+If frozen, allow it to thaw on your counter for 10 to 20 minutes.
+Garnish with fresh mint leaves and cut into square pieces and serve.

 ENJOY!!